angular/angular/aio/content/guide/glossary.md

 ## template

-Code associated with a component that defines how to render the component's [view](#view).
+Code that defines how to render a component's [view](#view).

 A template combines straight HTML with Angular [data-binding](#data-binding) syntax, [directives](#directive), and [template expressions](#template-expression) (logical constructs).
 The Angular elements insert or calculate values that modify the HTML elements before the page is displayed.
+Learn more about Angular template language in the [Template Syntax](guide/template-syntax) guide.

-A template is associated with a [component](#component) class through the `@Component()` [decorator](#decorator).
-The HTML can be provided inline, as the value of the `template` property, or in a separate HTML file linked through the `templateUrl` property.
+A template is associated with a [component class](#component) through the `@Component()` [decorator](#decorator).
+The template code can be provided inline, as the value of the `template` property, or in a separate HTML file linked through the `templateUrl` property.

 Additional templates, represented by `TemplateRef` objects, can define alternative or *embedded* views, which can be referenced from multiple components.